 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Summary: Funds rural and tribal North Dakota communities to develop multi-week, evidence-based walking programs that enhance health, social connection, and community engagement.
+Summary: Supports rural and tribal North Dakota communities in developing multi-week, evidence-based walking programs to improve health, social connection, and community engagement.